 Kirby and the Forgotten Land is the first 3D action platformer for the Kirby franchise, and an important next step in the pink blob’s evolution.
 While games in the series have typically been 2D side-scrollers, this entry will finally let Kirby explore wider, more open worlds, and encounter a range of enemies in unique 3D biomes.

 Here’s everything we know about the game so far.

 Kirby and the Forgotten Land will launch for Nintendo Switch on 25 March 2022.

 It lands alongside an absolutely stacked roster of games which also includes Rune Factory 5, Tiny Tina’s Wonderlands, and Ghostwire: Tokyo.

 Is Kirby and the Forgotten Land open world?

-While many have assumed Kirby and the Forgotten Land is an open-world game, there is currently no confirmation that’s the case.
-In fact, the game’s trailer may actually contradict rumours that it’s open world, given a gameplay snippet shows Kirby floating through an overworld map with segmented levels.
+While many have assumed Kirby and the Forgotten Land is an open-world game, this is not the case.
+This was revealed in an early trailer that showed Kirby travelling through segmented biomes.

-There’ll certainly be plenty to explore – from ice-covered lands to beach paradises – but at this stage, it doesn’t appear that they’re all connected seamlessly.
+There’ll certainly be plenty to explore – from ice-covered lands to beach paradises – but at this stage, it doesn’t appear they’re connected seamlessly.